Scifabric/docs.pybossa.com/docs/index.md

 more, so please, help us by testing it.
 All you have to do is basically, check out the python3 branch (migrate-python3) and run it.
 Then, any bug, issue you find, you just report it and we will be happy to help you.

+# Google, Twitter and Facebook accounts

+We've officially dropped support for login using social networks.
+We will only support local based accounts, and you can still use the external_user ID for managing those accounts if you want.
+There's script in the cli.py file that allows you to migrate your social media accounts into local ones.

 # Get professional support

 You can hire us to help you with your PYBOSSA project.
 Go to our website, and [contact us](https://scifabric.com/).